Ecuador’s Mitad del Mundo (Middle of the World) is one of those day trips from Quito that ranks high on most travelers’ itineraries.

 And for good reason — there are only a handful of places on earth where you can knowingly stand on and acknowledge this imaginary line of lines.

-The Equator is an endless source of fascination for those of us who grew up in the northern (or southern) latitudes, particularly growing up in Oregon where a short drive from Portland to Eugene takes you across the 45th Parallel — the halfway mark between the Equator and the North Pole.
+The Equator is an endless source of fascination, particularly for those of us who grew up in the northern (or southern) latitudes far outside of the tropics.

 With the speed of modern aircraft and the rate at which people are traveling abroad these days, you’d think that this invisible line circumscribing the earth might have lost its intrigue for us long ago.

-So, when we found ourselves in Quito, there was no doubt that we were going to be paying the Mitad del Mundo a visit.
+So, when we found ourselves in Quito, there was no doubt that we were going to be paying the Mitad del Mundo a visit [find on map].

 FUN FACT: Did you know that the Equator is not actually fixed, but constantly changing?
 Indeed, the equatorial plane is always fixed to the Earth’s spin axis, but the axis actually drifts about 30 feet each year!

 This, coupled with the fact that the placement of the current monument outside of Quito was based on imperfect 18th century technology, means that you don’t take what you see here as Gospel.

 However, the nearby Quitsato Sundial [find on map], constructed in 2006, is about as spot on as you can get.

 Across the street from the monument is the real place you’ve secretly been wanting to visit all these years: The Intiñan Museum…home of the “true” equator [find on map].

 Heard the stories of balancing eggs and reverse spinning drains?
 This is where all of your equatorial dreams come true.